badhonnandi1/BRACUCSE/README.md

 # BRACUCSE
-during my graduation what I am learning and what assignments I am solving I will try to contribute here.
+during my university life what I am learning from my uni and what assignments,questions or lab I am solving I will try to contribute here.